OleksiiZhmyrov/DjangoTestManager/README.md

 Installation is as simple as follows:

 1. (optional) Create a virtualenv
-2. Install Django, pytz and humanize using pip or easy_install
+2. Run pip install -r init\stable-req.txt
 3. Run init\init.bat file to initialize the application
 4. Start server with manage.py runserver